shaundonmoyer/SSMS-and-R/README.md

 Essentially, SQL is the main language that allows allows your database server to store and edit data within it.

-## FracFouc Registry and Database
+## FracFoucs Registry and Database

-Is the national registry for hydraulic fracturing chemical data.
+FracFocus.org is the national registry for hydraulic fracturing chemical data.
+The website provides a user friendly interface in which chemical data can easily be searched by state, well API, chemical additive etc. The downfall to this is the website returns the chemical data in the form of pdfs which are tedious to sort through and in most cases you will recieve thousands of matches (data nightmare).
+The entire database can be downloaded as a .bak or backup file and then restored using SSMS.
+Once resotred in SSMS, you have created your own
+SQL instance or "internal server" that hosts the database directly from your computer.

+## Connecting R to SSMS